Enquire now

 • Endocrine disorder

-What Are the Symptoms of Myopathy?
+What are the Symptoms of Myopathy?

 Symptoms of myopathy differ based on the type and severity of the condition.
 Patients with myopathy often experience symmetric weakness on both sides of the body.
 Common myopathy symptoms include pain that arises in the proximal muscles like shoulders, upper arms, hips, and thighs.
 Eventually, the pain increases so much that it can become difficult to carry out daily tasks such as getting dressed, climbing stairs, getting out of a chair, bathing, etc.